ferrybrouwer/node-sass-patch/README.md

 The patch uses `Q` node package module for using the promises.
 Make sure you've installed this package before running the patch.
 You can install this by running `$ npm install q --save-dev`.

+### Run the patch

+When gulp-sass is installed you can run the patch `rebuild-node-sass/rebuild-node-sass.js` in a node environment, for instance `$ node ./rebuild-node-sass/rebuild-node-sass.js`

 ### An example of package.json

 When you want this patch to run automatically when `npm install` is invoked, you can use the `postinstall` hook to run when all modules are installed.
 For example: